latticexyz/mud/.changeset/eighty-poems-tan.md

 "@latticexyz/common": patch
 ---

-Added an export for the root namespace string, which you can import like so:
+Added an export for the root namespace string, which can be imported like so:

 ```
 import { ROOT_NAMESPACE } from "@latticexyz/common";